 In 1990 he joined Ayodhya Ram temple movement.
 He became the disciple of the head priest of Gorakhnath Math Mahant Avaidyanath.
 Subsequently, he received the name ‘Yogi Adityanath’ and also succeeded Mahant Avaidyanath.

 Career in Politics

 Yogi Adityanath was appointed as the head priest of Gorakhnath Math in 1994, and four years later he was elected to the Lower House of the Indian parliament.
-He was the youngest member in the 12th Lok Sabha.
-For five consecutive years, he has been elected to the Parliament from Gorakhpur.
+For five consecutive years, he has been elected to the Parliament from Gorakhpur:

 Relations with BJP

 Yogi Adityanath was a prominent BJP campaigner in the 2017 assembly elections of Uttar Pradesh.
 In March 2017, after BJP won the assembly elections, he became the chief minister of Uttar Pradesh.
-After he came to power, he banned cow smuggling, tobacco, pan and gutka in government offices of Uttar Pradesh and formed anti-romeo squads in the state.
-Also the Uttar Pradesh police suspended more than 100 policemen.
+After he came to power, he banned cow smuggling, tobacco, paan and gutka in government offices of Uttar Pradesh and formed anti-Romeo squads in the state.
+Also, the Uttar Pradesh police suspended more than 100 policemen.